pramodith/pramodith.github.io/README.md

 Check out the [theme's docs](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).

+### Local Customizations

+This site adds a missing include `post-description.html` under `_includes/` to avoid a Liquid exception on GitHub Actions (the theme gem did not provide it in version 7.4.1).
+The include falls back to the first ~30 words of a post's content when no explicit `description` front matter is set.
+If upgrading the theme later and the upstream include becomes available, you can remove this local file.

 ## Contributing

 This repository is automatically updated with new releases from the theme repository.
 If you encounter any issues or want to contribute to its improvement, please visit the [theme repository][chirpy] to provide feedback.